-Dr. Rena Lauer (PhD, Harvard, 2014) is a social and legal historian who studies cross-cultural contacts as well as minority and marginal communities in the late medieval eastern Mediterranean.
-She is the author of Colonial Justice and the Jews of Venetian Crete (2019, University of Pennsylvania Press).
+Dr. Rena Lauer (PhD, Harvard, 2014) studies cross-cultural contacts as well as minority and marginal communities in the late medieval eastern Mediterranean, often through the frameworks of law, religion, and gender.
+She is the author of Colonial Justice and the Jews of Venetian Crete (University of Pennsylvania Press, 2019).
 This monograph is a social and legal history of the Jews of Venetian Crete in the fourteenth and fifteenth centuries, particularly as seen through the lens of intra-Jewish litigation in the Venetian secular courtroom.
 Related articles have been published in Mediterranean Historical Review, Critical Analysis of Law, and Gender & History and in edited collections.

 Dr. Lauer spearheads the Jewish Women's Wills project, which collects all wills and will-like documents written for Jewish women before 1600 CE.
 The test site can be accessed at www.jewishwomenswills.org.